 Level 1 (below benchmark) = ATI grade of 75%.
-Retake recommended
+Learning Contract required and Retake recommended.

 Below level 1= ATI grade of 65%.
-Retake required
+Learning contract required and Retake required

 All students scoring Level 1 or Below level 1: The student will be required to meet with the Nursing Student Success Coach and to initiate a Learning Contract, which uses ATI resources to reinforce missed concepts.
-The assigned work is to be completed and submitted to the Nursing Student Success Coach prior to the scheduled retake.
+The assigned work is to be completed and submitted to the Nursing Student Success Coach by the date assigned.
+Failure to meet the requirements of the Learning Contract may result in de-registration from successive nursing courses.
+See remediation and Learning contract policy.

 - A retake assessment is required for all students who scored Below Level 1. - A retake assessment is recommended for all students who scored at Level 1 to evaluate the effectiveness of additional remediation.
+This retake will take place after the end of the semester and will not change the course grade.

-If a student continues to score Below Level 1 on any Content Mastery assessment, the student will continue on a Learning Contract and will be required to follow up with the Nursing Student Success Coach.
+If a student continues to score Below Level 1 on any Content Mastery assessment, the student will continue a Learning Contract and will be required to follow up with the Nursing Student Success Coach.